saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 ```

-Key takeway is that how much you'll be able to speed things up really depends on what part of the code you outsource from Python to Rust.
+Key takeaway is that how much you'll be able to speed things up really depends on what part of the code you outsource from Python to Rust.
 I'll skip any further comparisons between Rust and Python and focus on a few more scenario's that I think are worthwhile.
 ### printing the values of a dict/HashMap:

 ```rust